The Night Sky City Pages display where and when the planets in our solar system are visible in the sky from a location of your choice.

 or a telescope

 to see it.
-(Binoculars are displayed if the apparent magnitude is 5-10 mag; a telescope is shown if it is greater than 10.
-Both magnitude figures are adjusted for atmospheric absorption, based on an extinction coefficient of 0.25.)
+(Binoculars are displayed if the apparent magnitude is 5-10 mag; a telescope is shown if it is greater than 10),

 Click on the Rise, Best, or Set times to jump to that moment in the animation.